LLMs with largest context windows

 OpenAI GPT-4o

-OpenAI’s GPT-4o is a major upgrade, boasting a 128,000 token context window that makes it highly effective for handling long and complex documents, generating code, and performing document-based retrieval tasks.
-The model is designed to maintain coherence and relevance across longer inputs, though challenges with reasoning in extended contexts can sometimes arise.
+OpenAI’s GPT-4o boasts a 128,000 token context window, highly effective for handling long, complex documents, generating code, and performing document-based retrieval tasks.
+It maintains coherence and relevance across extended inputs, though challenges in reasoning can occasionally arise.

-• Efficiency – Improved speed and cost-efficiency, making it accessible for a wide range of use cases
+Efficiency – Improved speed and cost-efficiency, accessible for diverse use cases.

 Mistral Large 2

 Mistral Large 2 is a highly capable model with a 128,000 token context window, similar to GPT-4o.
-It excels in multilingual processing and advanced reasoning tasks, positioning it as a competitor in handling complex, large-scale datasets across different languages.
+It excels in multilingual processing and advanced reasoning tasks, positioning it effectively for handling complex, large-scale datasets across languages.

-• Performance – Offers strong multilingual and reasoning capabilities, comparable to GPT-4o.
+Performance – Strong multilingual and reasoning capabilities, comparable to GPT-4o.

 Meta Llama 3.2

-Meta’s Llama 3.2 models come with a 128,000 token context window.
-This makes it a strong competitor for handling large datasets and supporting diverse tasks including multimodal and text-based projects.
+Meta’s Llama 3.2 models offer a 128,000 token context window, making it competitive for handling extensive datasets and supporting diverse multimodal and text-based tasks.

-• Primary use cases – Document analysis, creative AI tasks, and multimodal applications.
+Primary use cases – Document analysis, creative AI tasks, multimodal applications.

-• Versions – Offers both larger models for enterprise use and lighter versions optimized for edge devices
+Versions – Available in larger enterprise-focused models and lighter versions optimized for edge computing.

 What business cases are large context windows best for?